JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 #### GI Jacobian

-Additionally, since both temporal and spatial resampling use neighboring pixels, we need to add a jacobian determinant to the MIS weights to account for the change in sampling domain.
-The jacobian proved to be one of the hardest parts of ReSTIR GI.
+Additionally, since both temporal and spatial resampling use neighboring pixels, we need to add a Jacobian determinant to the MIS weights to account for the change in sampling domain.
+The Jacobian proved to be one of the hardest parts of ReSTIR GI.
 While it makes the GI more correct, it also adds a lot of noise in corners.
-Worse, the jacobian tends to "explode" into super high numbers that result in overflow to `inf`, which then spreads over the entire screen due to resampling and denoising.
+Worse, the Jacobian tends to "explode" into super high numbers that result in overflow to `inf`, which then spreads over the entire screen due to resampling and denoising.

-The best solution I have found to reduce artifacts from the jacobian is to reject neighbor samples when the jacobian is greater than 2 (i.e., a neighboring sample reused at the current pixel would have more than 2x the contribution it originally did).
+The best solution I have found to reduce artifacts from the Jacobian is to reject neighbor samples when the Jacobian is greater than 2 (i.e., a neighboring sample reused at the current pixel would have more than 2x the contribution it originally did).
 While this somewhat works, there are still issues with stability.
 If I leave Solari running for a couple of minutes in the same spot, it will eventually  lead to overflow.
 I haven't yet figured out how to prevent this.

 #### GI Shading